eyurtsev/kor/README.md

 ## Expected changes

-* Improve type information for Object inputs.
+* Improve type information for Object inputs
-*
+* Add built-in validators
+* Add router that allows one to route a user input between different possible forms -- This may be sufficient to re-implement a full virtual assistant with skills

 ## 🎶 Why the name?

-Fast to type and sufficiently unique
+Fast to type and sufficiently unique.